 The terroir is sand over layers of iron in the soil.
 The vineyard is planted to a vine density of 5,750 vines per hectare.
 In a concerted effort to reduce the yields, Jonathan Maltus conducts three green harvests a year in his tiny vineyard.
 To further concentrate the wine and keep yields low, they prune to allow only 4 grape bunches per vine.

-Serving and Decanting Le Dome with Wine and Food Pairings
+Serving Le Dome with Wine and Food Pairings

 Château Le Dome Wine Tasting Notes